DaleHobbs-Dev/testing-services-employee-portal/src/docs/post_mvp_update_plan.md

 Add `<DashboardKpis />` grid layout for displaying multiple KPIs.
 KPIs for exams, proctors, and employees for the current day.

+### **29. Add Profile View**

+Add a profile view for employees to see their profile information (details card, certifications, permissions, contact info, photo placeholder, etc.).

+### **30. Add Darkmode Toggle to Navbar**

+Add a theme toggle button to the navbar for quick switching between dark and light modes.

 ## **Feature Name**

 **Category:** (Scheduling / UX / Admin / Data / Visual / Code Quality)